5l1v3r1/Python-Denial-Of-Service/README.md

 //Waring

 I Delete This Scripts Just In Case
-I Will Upload It When I Going To Free ~
+Maybe I Will Upload It Again
+If I Want To Learn More About " Denial Of Service " Haha